I had no idea I had a "writing" ministry, but apparently, Joseph, my Bible teacher, thought so.

 I never knew when the "prompt" to write would come, but when it did, I had to pay attention to it right away, for it was just proper I'd pay attention to the Holy Spirit, and the Scripture verses that needed to be shared in my articles.

-And because I was a blogger, and internet marketer, I had the compulsion to share those prophecy posts, too.
+And because I was a writer, and internet marketer, I had the compulsion to share those prophecy posts, too.

 Whether other marketers and readers cared, bought my books on Amazon, or paid attention, was of no immediate concern to me.